mthiebaux/JSNtemplate/README.md

 ## Testing the Console

-The *Console* app requires an extra module to uniquely identify each client with UUID:
+The *Console* app requires extra modules to uniquely identify each client with UUID, and to generate a public URL using localtunnel:

 ```
 > npm install express-request-id
+> npm install localtunnel
 ```

 The server console has several commands to track clients and their long poll status, and a dummy push message which clients will report: